Create a new user /users POST # Find a specific user /users/:userId GET # Update a specific user /users/:userId PUT # Delete a specific user /users/:userId DELETE

-# Create a new user /users/create POST # Find a specific user /users/1/find GET # Update a specific user /users/1/update POST # Delete a specific user /users/1/delete POST
+# Create a new user /users/create POST # Find a specific user /users/:userId/find GET # Update a specific user /users/:userId/update POST # Delete a specific user /users/:userId/delete POST

 Hopefully you’ll be able to see where the name comes from - every URL ends in a verb.
 Be creative, but it’s always good to have some common verbs to cover the basic (CRUD) operations;

 UPDATE.
-In terms of the URL structure before the verb, it’s petty much RESTful in terms of a parent resource followed by an identifier or a child resource.
+In terms of the URL structure before the verb, it’s petty much RESTful with a parent resource followed by an identifier and any optional child resource.
 Simples.